satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 propose that these problems can be resolved by making the following changes to the review process:

-Distributing reviews to many reviewers would allow e each reviewer's feedback can be focused on portions of the article that reflect the reviewer’s specialty or area of interest, there is less burden placed on any one reviewer, enabling a more comprehensive and timely review.
+Distributing reviews to many reviewers would allow each reviewer to focus on portions of the article that reflect the reviewer’s specialty or area of interest and would place less of a burden on any one reviewer, enabling a more comprehensive and timely review.
+Providing reviewers materials and methods to perform comprehensive evaluation would facilitate transparency and enable greater scrutiny by people from different fields using different nomenclature, leading to greater clarity and cross-fertilization of ideas.
+Acknowledging reviewers makes it possible to quantitatively assess reviewer contributions, which could lead to assessments for promotions and grants.
+Quantifying review quality could help establish the role and importance of reviewers and information generated during a review as well as quantitatively assess the importance of a submitted article.
+Expediting reviews and allowing for post-publication review by making reviews dynamic, interactive, conducted in real time, and continue on as a living document, can allow for the dialogue to continue and flourish, incrementally improving the scientific literature.

-\ :sup:``[a] <#cmnt1>`_`\

-In case there is a fear of disclosure prior to publication\ :sup:``[1] <#ftnt1>`_`\  or of an overwhelming amount of participation in a review where anyone could be a reviewer, there are at least three types of compromise available.
-One would be to assign certain reviewers as moderators for different components of the article, to lessen the burden on the editor.
-A second would be to restrict the number of reviewers to those solicited from a pool of experts.
-This would still improve scientific rigor while lessening the burden on each individual reviewer, as long as they review specific components of the article they are knowledgeable about.
-A third would be to conduct a preliminary review consisting of a limited and expedited review process prior to the full and open review.
-At different stages of such a tiered review, reviewers might be assigned different roles, such as mediator, editor, or commenter.\ :sup:``[b] <#cmnt2>`_`\

-Relevance of code review systems

-In the same manner that articles are submitted for review and publication in journals, code in collaborative software projects are submitted for review and integration into a codebase.
-In both scientific research and in complex software projects, specialists focus on specific components of the problem.
-However, unlike scientific review, code review is not limited to specialists.
-When multiple pairs of eyes look at code, the code improves, bugs are caught, and all participants are encouraged to write better code.
-Existing code review systems such as

-2. Provide reviewers materials and methods to perform comprehensive evaluation.

-3. Acknowledge reviewers

-4. Quantify review quality.

-5. Expedite reviews and allow for post-publication review.

 We argue that these solutions can be addressed by building upon computer programming code management systems.
 We provide examples of current code review systems that offer opportunities for addressing the above problems, and offer suggestions for enhancing code review systems for article review.

-relevance of current code review systems

-suggestions for enhancing code review systems for article review.

-provide a community of reviewers interactive, real-time access to not only the text, but also (potentially) the data, software and scripts necessary to evaluate and possibly replicate the results of a study.

 Moreover, such systems would enable the community to encourage reviewers by acknowledging the quality of their contributions and preserving their efforts in a document’s version history.
-Such an interactive and open system will also promote timely reviews and enable reviews to evolve beyond the publication date.\ :sup:``[c] <#cmnt3>`_`\  [XXOOXXOO]
+Such an interactive and open system will also promote timely reviews and enable reviews to evolve beyond the publication date.\ :sup:``[a] <#cmnt1>`_`\  [XXOOXXOO]

 Keywords: distributed peer review, code review systems, open source software development, post-publication peer review